Couple wait two months for luggage refund after being stranded by Intercity bus

 Their daughter-in-law, known only as Kimberley, explained how the bus driver left without them, taking all their luggage.

-The elderly couple immediately called the 0800 number and were directed to rebook their tickets.
+The couple immediately called the 0800 number and were directed to rebook their tickets.

 They were booked onto an evening service, which meant they arrived at their destination about eight hours after planned.